NREL/pysam/docs/index.rst

 Welcome to NREL-PySAM's documentation!
 =================================

-NREL-PySAM is a wrapper for the National Renewable Energy Laboratory's `System Advisor Model <http://sam.nrel.gov>`_ (SAM).
+NREL-PySAM is a wrapper for the National Renewable Energy Laboratory's `System Advisor Model <http://sam.nrel.gov>`_ (SAM), a simulator for renewable energy, not to be confused with `pysam <https://pysam.readthedocs.io/en/latest/api.html>`_, which is for reading sequence alignment files often used in genetics.

 SAM is a performance and financial model designed to facilitate decision making for people involved in the renewable energy industry: